hs950559/coryrylan.com/_posts/2015-11-17-angular-observable-data-services.md

 ---
 layout: post
-title: Angular 2 Observable Data Services
+title: Angular Observable Data Services
-description: A look into Observables and how they can improve your Angular 2 data services.
+description: A look into Observables and how they can improve your Angular data services.
-keywords: Cory Rylan, Angular 2, JavaScript, Observables, Flux, TypeScript
+keywords: Cory Rylan, Angular, JavaScript, Observables, Flux, TypeScript
-tags: angular2, rxjs, javascript
+tags: angular, rxjs
 date: 2015-11-17
-updated: 2016-11-04
+updated: 2016-12-19
-permalink: /blog/angular-2-observable-data-services
+permalink: /blog/angular-observable-data-services
 demo: http://plnkr.co/edit/jgDTXknPzAaqcg9XA9zq?p=preview
 ---

+{% include ng-version.html %}

-Angular 2 brings many new concepts that can can improve our JavaScript applications.
+Angular brings many new concepts that can can improve our JavaScript applications.
 The first new concept to Angular is the use of Observables.
 Observables are a proposed feature coming to the JavaScript specification.
 I wont go in depth into Observables but will just cover some of the high level concepts.
 If you want a introduction to Observables check out my screen cast.

-<a href="/blog/intro-to-rxjs-observables-and-angular-2" class="btn display-block" bp-layout="float-center 5--max">Intro to RxJS Observables and Angular 2</a>
+<a href="/blog/introduction-to-rxjs-observables-and-angular" class="btn display-block" bp-layout="float-center 5--max">Intro to RxJS Observables and Angular</a>

-The rest of this post will cover more data and application state management in a Angular 2 application.
+The rest of this post will cover more data and application state management in a Angular application.
-This post has been updated to the latest stable 2.0 release of Angular.

 Observables can help manage async data and a few other useful patterns.
 Observables are similar to Promises but with a few key differences.
 The first is Observables emit multiple values over time.
 For example a Promise once called will always return one value or one error.
 This is great until you have multiple values over time.
 Web socket/real-time based data or event handlers can emit multiple values over any given time.
 This is where Observables really shine.
-Observables are used extensively in Angular 2.
+Observables are used extensively in Angular.
 The new HTTP service and EventEmitter system are all Observable based.
 Lets look at an example where we subscribe to an Observable.

 <pre class="language-typescript">